-GUIDELINES FOR THE USE OF FIBRE OPTIC INTERFACES
+GUIDELINES FOR THE USE OF FIBER OPTIC INTERFACES

-The other important aspect to the use of Fibre Optics is to employ the correct cleaning and maintenance regime to ensure optimum reliability and system performance.
-These relate to cleanliness of the connector ends of the fibre and the optical transceiver ports, i.e. the receptacles at the laser transmitter and photodiode receiver that the fibre connectors plug into.
+The other important aspect to the use of Fiber Optics is to employ the correct cleaning and maintenance regime to ensure optimum reliability and system performance.
+These relate to cleanliness of the connector ends of the fiber and the optical transceiver ports, i.e. the receptacles at the laser transmitter and photodiode receiver that the fiber connectors plug into.

-Why do we need preventive Maintenance of Fibre Optic Cables and Optics?
+Why do we need preventive Maintenance of Fiber Optic Cables and Optics?

-Small oil micro-deposits and dirt/dust particles on fibre optic cable optical surfaces cause a loss of light or degraded signal power which may ultimately cause intermittent problems in the optical connection.
+Small oil micro-deposits and dirt/dust particles on fiber optic cable optical surfaces cause a loss of light or degraded signal power which may ultimately cause intermittent problems in the optical connection.

-Laser power density eventually burns contaminants into the optical surfaces causing the fibre to produce inaccurate results effectively rendering it unusable.
+Laser power density eventually burns contaminants into the optical surfaces causing the fiber to produce inaccurate results effectively rendering it unusable.